technicalpickles/pickled-nvim/README.md

 - `[f` and `]f`: the next/previous file in the directory
 - `[n` and `]n`: jump between SCM conflict markers.

+### Multiple Cursors

+_powered by vim-visual-multi_

+- select words with `C-N` (like Ctrl-d in Sublime Text/VS Code)
+- create cursors vertically with `C-Down`/`Ctrl-Up`
+- select one character at a time with `S-Arrows`
+- press `n`/`N` to get next/previous occurrence
+- press `[`/`]` to select next/previous cursor
+- press `q` to skip current and get next occurrence
+- press `Q` to remove current cursor/selection
+- start insert mode with i,a,I,A

+_note: you'll need to disable macOS Keyboard Shortcuts for Mission Control for some of these to not be hijacked

 ### Misc:

 * `ga`: show info about the character under cursor as decimal, octal, and hex (_powered by vim-characterize_)

 ### Marks

+_powered by marks.nvim_

 ```
     mx              Set mark x